Emergency Response and Procedure

 - The staff or student who first happened upon or determined the medical emergency will initiate a medical incident report form and turn it into the associate vice president of operations or designee immediately.

 Simple injuries occur from an accident while the individual is on campus.
-First-aid kits are available at the switchboard and at various areas throughout the campus buildings.
+First-aid kits are available at the Front Desk and at various areas throughout the campus buildings.
 All injuries must be reported to the vice president of operations or a campus dean or designee, with a medical incident report form filed within 24 hours.

 Automated External Defibrillators on Campus